 Players can request the game to start.

-If agreed with the opposition prior to the start of the match, a game may be played as a friendly in such case the penalties and points detailed in 10.5 will be applied with the exception of match fees with individual match fees being paid by both teams.
-If not agreed 10.5 applies.
+If agreed with the opposition prior to the start of the match, a game may be played as a friendly.
+In such case the penalties and points detailed in 10.5 will be applied with the exception of match fees with individual match fees being paid by both teams.
+If a friendly game is not agreed 10.5 applies.

 10.5 Where a team cancels a fixture, they MUST: